(14th February 2012 – 14 miles)

 Eventually, after a stiff climb, I was back on my way to Dent Head and a return to the Dales Way.
 When I descended a steep, north facing and icy hill, I resorted to Yaktrax again – for the last time.
 At the base of the hill and for the first time since leaving Ilkley, I left the snow and ice behind.

 My way down Dentdale followed the River Dee – also a happy home for dippers.

 One of the delights of long distance walking is arriving at a pub at an opportune moment.
 One of the disappointments of long distance walking is arriving at a pub at an inopportune one.
-‘The Sportsman’s Inn’ was still closed as I walked past, my head swivelling at the shut door as I walked slowly and sadly past.
+‘The Sportsman’s Inn’ was still closed as I walked past, my head swivelling at the shut door as I walked sadly past.

 This was easy walking along a quiet country road and I picked up pace and soon made up lost time.

 I reached Dent at midday and (this time) found an open pub, ordered a pint and a tuna and salad baguette.
 I was chewing it thoughtfully (read wolfing) when a sliver of sweet pepper got lodged in my windpipe.
 The pub was empty, the barman had disappeared and I really thought I was going to choke.
 I couldn’t breathe and, as much as I retched and coughed, I couldn’t dislodge it.
 Is this how it would end?
 Then, somehow, the pepper cleared and I could breathe once more.
 The pub was still empty and shaken at how vulnerable we are to mischance, I finished my pint (it soothed my sore throat!) , gathered up my stuff and scurried out.
 That small piece of pepper was more scary than anything I have ever encountered out in the ‘wilds.’